samboryk/maze/README.md

-# maze
+# Scary Maze

-A tiny "scary maze" made with Godot.
-Guide the black dot to the red goal without touching the black walls.
-If you collide, a jumpscare screen flashes before the game closes.
-Press **R** any time to restart the level.
+Move the black dot with your mouse from the left side to the red square on the right without touching any walls.

+Controls:
+- Move the mouse to guide the dot.
+- Press **R** to restart if you hit a wall or want to try again.